On the geometry of silent and anisotropic big bang singularities: Dynamics

-where $M_{\rodiff}$ only depends on $c_{\robas}$.
+This means that $e^{\mu_{\rowo}\circ\g}$ is exponentially growing in the direction of the singularity.
+Due to the fact that $\mSb_b\circ\g$ is bounded, we conclude that $\g_{23}^1\circ\g$ has to decrease exponentially. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:main bounce result}] Consider (\ref{eq:renormalisedbSest}) and (\ref{eq:renormalisedRicAAest}).
+We need to estimate terms of the form

+When doing so, it is convenient to recall (\ref{eq:bmuAmbmuBlowbd}).
 If $D>1$, then, since $A\neq C$, one of $A,C$ has to equal either $1$ or $D$.
 If one of them equals $D$, we have exponential decay as in (\ref{eq:emtwomuAscsqest}).
 If one of them, say $A$, equals $1$, we need to estimate

 The first factor we can estimate by appealing to (\ref{eq:bmuAmbmuBlowbd}) and the second factor we can estimate by appealing to estimates of the form (\ref{eq:emtwomuAscsqest}).
 What remains to be considered is thus the case that $D=1$.
 If one of $A,C$ equals $1$, we again obtain exponential decay.
 Thus $\{A,C\}=\{2,3\}$ (since $A$ and $C$ have to be different from $1$ and different from each other), so that the only case of interest is $D=1$ and $\{A,C\}=\{2,3\}$.
 Combining observations of this type with (\ref{eq:renormalisedbSest}) and (\ref{eq:renormalisedRicAAest}) yields